Nmon Ford, Baritone

 1996 – 1997

-In the 2011-12 season, NMON FORD appears as Zurga (The Pearl Fishers) for Michigan Opera Theater.
-Other performances this season included Germont (La traviata) with the Kalamazoo Symphony Orchestra, and performances of Mahler’s Lieder eines fahrenden Gesellen and Kindertotenlieder and Faure’s Requiem for the Orchestra National des Pays de la Loire in Fall 2011.
+In the 2011-12 season, NMON FORD appeared as Zurga (The Pearl Fishers) for Michigan Opera Theater.
+Other performances that season included Germont (La traviata) with the Kalamazoo Symphony Orchestra, and performances of Mahler’s Lieder eines fahrenden Gesellen and Kindertotenlieder and Faure’s Requiem for the Orchestra National des Pays de la Loire in Fall 2011.
 Engagements in 2010-11 included Escamillo (Carmen) for the Szeged Open-Air Festival, the title role in Don Giovanni for Teatro Comunale Bologna, and the role of Escamillo (Carmen) for both the Teatro Sociale di Trento and Auditorium Palacongressi di Rimini in Italy.

 During the 2009-10 season, Mr. Ford was featured as The Traveler in Death in Venice with the Hamburg State Opera in 2010.
 Other engagements that season included the title role of The Emperor Jones at Teatro delle Muse in Italy, the role of Riolobo (Florencia ene el Amazonas) with Cincinnati Opera in July 2008, and then Count di Luna (Il trovatore) with Virginia Opera in October of 2008.